eduard0bet/kintaro-recalbox/README.md

 tested on Recalbox 9.2.3 pulstar

 Creator: Kintaro
-Author: Michael Kirsch & Eduardo Betancourt
+Author: Michael Kirsch
+Maintainer: Eduardo Betancourt
 This is the official Kintaro script for Recalbox.

 ## Changelog: